Rethinking Recovery J

 The value of learning self-enhancing techniques to boost self-esteem

-Understanding that the lack of self-esteem is the core problem that drives people to adopt behaviors (addictions) in a futile attempt to cover up “that empty hole inside,” it stands to reason that once folks have developed great self-esteem and self-love that the empty hole will be truly and permanently filled, and the need for any addictions, chemical or otherwise, will be over.
+If the lack of self-esteem is the core problem that drives people to adopt behaviors (addictions) in a futile attempt to cover up or mask the hurt caused by “that empty hole inside,” it stands to reason that once folks have developed great self-esteem and self-love that the empty hole will be truly and permanently filled, and the need for any addictions, chemical or otherwise, will be over.

-There will be a noticeable improvement in the degree of self-esteem after a month of daily practice.
-The real payoff of learning these tools will come upon completion of the 9th Step.
-It is very difficult to work on self-esteem when “the real self” is viewed through lenses clouded by feelings and trauma that working The Steps will remove.
-As those negative feelings are eliminated, it opens up space for self-esteem to grow and, with these new self-enhancing habits firmly in place, that new self-esteem will grow automatically and exponentially!
+It should be emphasized that an important part of the process of developing high self-esteem/love is the working of the 12 Steps, especially through Step 9.
+Steps 3 – 9 will go a long way in dealing with old accumulated negative feelings.
+It is very difficult to work on self-esteem when “the real self” is viewed through lenses clouded by feelings that working The Steps will alleviate.
+As those negative feelings are eliminated, space opens up for self-esteem to grow and, with these new self-enhancing habits firmly in place, that new self-esteem will grow automatically and exponentially!

 [Permission to reproduce this article is granted as long as this notice and the “About the Author and the copyright information is included.]